Ultraviolet-Ninja/GradleCenturion/Contribution Guidelines for the Gradle Centurion Project.md

    git clone https://github.com/your-username/GradleCenturion.git
    ```

-4. **Set Up the Development Environment**: Ensure you have Java 21 set up on your machine, then gradle should be able to handle the rest of the dependencies when loading up the project.
+4. **Set Up the Development Environment**: Ensure you have Java 21 set up on your machine, then Gradle should be able to handle the rest of the dependencies when loading up the project.

 5. **Explore the Codebase**: Take a look at the existing puzzles implemented in the project to understand the structure and coding style.
 The codebase is set up with basic outlines for `.fxml` files and it will be up to the programmer to work on the associated controller and puzzle classes.